 We talked about the satisfying part of the job, but what about one of your worst moments or something that was really difficult for you?

-...when I just started - I don't know if you noticed from my accent - I'm from the Czech Republic.
-And my biggest mistake I ever did was about the date I put on notice of hearing.
+…when I just started – I don’t know if you noticed from my accent – I’m from the Czech Republic.
+The biggest mistake I ever did was that I put a wrong date on Notice of Hearing.
 In Europe you go date, month, year.
 In the United States you go month, date, and year.
-I did switch those two.
-So it was very difficult but I had to fess up to the mistake that I put on the notice of hearing the wrong date.
+I did switch date and month.
+It was very difficult but I had to fess up to the mistake I made.

-So what I learned from that is I never put any more numbers.
-For the month it's always the abbreviation of the month like November...or September - I always put it in a letter form.
+I learned from this to never put month on documents in a number form.
+For the month it’s always the abbreviation of the month.
+I always put it in a letter form.
 The date is a number and the year.
 That would be on my part a procedural part mistake.

-And what’s very sometimes tough in a sole practitioner’s firm is, as I said, you start a case, and you know those people very, very personally.
-You interviewed them with the attorney, you were present when they actually retained by the Firm, and it doesn't go the way how it was envisioned.
+And what’s very sometimes tough in a sole practitioner’s firm is, as I said, you start a case, and you get to know your firm’s clients very, very personally.
+You might have interviewed them with the attorney, you were present when they actually retained by the Firm, and now the case doesn’t go the way how it was envisioned.

-You lost everything, and you have to be there, and relay this message to the client too.
-The attorney is very good about being very realistic.
-He doesn't promise a golden palace when there is just wooden structure available.
-But it's still very difficult to say, “No we are not prevailing.”
-This is not how it will go.
-I'll be there for the low, and not take it personally.
-That you are personally responsible for this outcome.
-You don't have powers like that.
-If the man and the woman on the bench, and the other party had a stronger argument...that's what happened.
+You lost everything, and you have to be there when the Attorney relays this message to the client too.
+My supervising attorney is very good about being very realistic from the beginning.
+He doesn’t promise to client a golden palace when there is just wooden structure available.
+But it’s still very difficult to say, “No we are not prevailing.”
+It is hard to witness the low, and not take it personally, that you are somehow personally responsible for this outcome.
+You don’t have powers like that.
+If the man and the woman on the bench, and or the other party had a stronger argument…that’s what happened.

-That's the emotional part that's very hard to deal with.
-To not take it personally... sometimes these cases go on for years.
-It's not done in just two weeks or three weeks.
-There are cases we are handling...they are going on for ten, twelve years now.
+That’s the emotional part that’s very hard to deal with, not to take it personally as sometimes probate cases go on for years.
+There are cases we are handling for ten years old and still not closed.
 So you know these people very, very well.
 You know their families.
-That's the tough part.
+That’s the tough part.

-One is I always say you come in the office with Glenda the Good Witch and then the attorney comes from court and you are dealing with her sister Beelzebub...As a sole practitioner’s firm, sometimes I’m the only one in the office when they come in from court and the mood switch.
-Okay so I met the nice person in the morning and they return absolutely flabbergasted.
-So not to be able to take it again personally.
-It's not my fault.
-I didn't make them mad.
-It's not because I said something.
-No. Let them breathe. let them cool down...and move on.
+Other, as I work in small office, one has to be ready to work with someone who changes from Glinda the Good Witch into Elphaba the Wicked Witch in minutes.
+In small firm, sometimes I’m the only one in the office to witness such mood switch.
+Okay so I met the nice person in the morning and they return from Court absolutely flabbergasted.
+So, again learning how to not to be able to take it again personally was a slow and difficult process.
+It’s not my fault.
+I didn’t make them mad.
+It’s not because I said something.
+Let’s let them breathe the fire out and let them cool down and let’s move on.
 Those are the lows.

 It sounds like you have to have many skills.